-PRINCIPLE E (Continued) Developing the entity's capacity, including the capability of its leadership and the individuals within it Sub-Principle Behaviours and actions that demonstrate good governance in practice.
-Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2.4 c) ensuring personal, organisational and system- wide development through shared learning, including lessons learnt from both internal and external governance weaknesses. • Improvement Agenda.
-4 2.5 Ensuring that there are structures in place to encourage public participation. • Residents' panels Stakeholder forum terms of reference Strategic partnership frameworks Members of the public can contact the 3 A public questionnaire was issued on social media with the aim of

-Toking store to consider the bridge with any queries through www.tayroadbridge.co.uk or through elected members, whether represented on the board or otherwise.
-2 gathering information to help improve the website.
-2.6 Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections.
-Reviewing individual member performance on a regular basis taking account of their attendance and considering any training or development needs Peer reviews 3 Bridge manager development reviews need to be re- established following change of Engineer to the Board 2.7 Holding staff to account through regular performance reviews which take account of training or development needs.
-Training and development plan Staff development plans linked to appraisals Implementing appropriate human resource policies and ensuring that they are working effectively Employee Appraisal process.
+PRINCIPLE E (Continued) Developing the entity's canacity including the canability of its leadership and the individuals within it Sub-Principle Behaviours and actions that demonstrate good governance in practice.
+Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2.4 c) ensuring personal, organisational and system-wide development through shared learning, including lessons learnt from both internal and external governance weaknesses. • Arrangements for succession planning Annual Governance Statement's Continuous Improvement Agenda.
+Local Code of Corporate Governance Recommendations from Internal and External Audit reviews are acted upon.
+4 2.5 Ensuring that there are structures in place to encourage public participation. • Residents' panels Stakeholder forum terms of reference Strategic partnership frameworks Members of the public can contact the 3 A public questionnaire was issued on social media with the aim of bridge with any queries through www.tayroadbridge.co.uk or through elected members, whether represented on the board or otherwise. gathering information to help improve the website.
+2. leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections.
+Reviewing individual member performance on a regular basis taking account of their attendance and considering any training or development needs Peer reviews 3 Bridge manager development reviews need to be re- established following change of Engineer to the Board 2.
+Holding staff to account through regular performance reviews which take account of training or development needs. • Training and development plan Staff development plans linked to appraisals Implementing appropriate human resource policies and ensuring that they are working effectively Employee Appraisal process.
 Staff Training Plan.
-3 Staff appraisal delivery responsibilities needs to be reviewed following staff retirements 2.8 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing. • Human resource policies SLA with People Asset Management (PAM) Occupational Health Provider.
+3 Staff appraisal delivery responsibilities needs to be reviewed following staff retirements 2. place to maintain the health • Human resource policies SLA with People Asset Management (PAM) Occupational Health Provider.
 Mindfulness & Stress Management Courses were introduced in 2018/2019 and will form part of the regular staff training programme.
 3 Further courses are planned for 2020 to cover Recognising Stress and Staff Resilience.